bingis-khan/KindaC/README.md

 > REMEMBER: DON'T DRY.
 I don't know what I'm doing, so I have to implement all this stuff first, and only then look for similarities.

+Also I decided to use a tag "ALGO", which should mark key moments with the typechecking scheme and unions.
+I should probably start writing them up as a source of info for the article.

 ## directory structure